All India Institute of Medical Sciences, Bibinagar: History

-Campus and hospital
+Campus and Hospital

-AIIMS occupies the former Bibinagar campus of Nizam's Institute of Medical Sciences (NIMS), which as of December 2019, is under construction.
-Outpatient services (OP) were expected to start in December 2019, with inpatient services in March 2020.
+AIIMS occupies the former Bibinagar campus of Nizam's Institute of Medical Sciences (NIMS), which as of December 2019, is under construction, spread across 200 acres ending up to be largest AIIMS campus in India.
+Outpatient services (OP) was expected to start in December 2019, with inpatient services in March 2020.
 However, due to the change of mentorship, OP opening was postponed to February 2020, a date which was also missed.
-The hospital is expected to be fully operational in September 2022.
+Finally after a wait of 17 years, installed with an equipment worth 183 crores and annual maintenance budget of 200 crores, this hospital is fully operational from September 2022.
+It is about 12 km from district headquarters Bhongir.
+The nearest railway station is 2 km away and international airport (Samshabad) is located at a distance of about 50 km.